nasa/cumulus-docs/docs/deployment.md

 ### Create Cumulus Stack

 The [`cumulus`](https://github.com/cumulus-nasa/cumulus) project contains default configration values at `cumulus/packages/deployment/app.example`, however these need to be customized for your cumulus app.
-Copy the template direcotry to your project.
+Copy the template directory to your project.

     $ cp -r ../cumulus/packages/deployment/app.example ./app